 A round trip rate of one fare from point of starting to Boston and return, has been granted by railroads.
-Tickets will be on sale from August 4th to 13th inclusive, according to point of purchase.
-Tickets will be good going and retuning via same route only.
+Tickets will be on sale from August 4th to 13th inclusive according to point of prince.
+Ticke ill good go nd retuning via same route only.
 They will not require validating at Boston.
 Return limit to reach starting point will be good until September 15.
 Stop-overs will be allowed an application to Conductors.
 Sale and use of such tickets is limited to: